Lucoky/knowledge-base/docusaurus/docs/data-structure/array.md

 int firstElement = arr[0];
 ```

+Normally, in most programming languages, dynamic arrays are implemented using lists or vectors.

 Complexity:
 - Access: O(1)
 - Insertion: O(1) (If the insertion is in the middle of the array, it will be O(n))